Skip to main content

 How you'll learn

-A typical week on the BA (Hons) Childhood Studies course will include lectures, seminars, workshops, group work, and computer-based learning.
+A typical week on the BA (Hons) Childhood Studies course includes:

-Your progress will be assessed with essays, reports, group work, seminar presentations, and self-evaluation.
-Throughout the degree, you'll have one-to-one support from academic staff to help you get the best out of your assignments.
+You'll be assessed through essays, reports, group work, presentations, and self-evaluation.
+Throughout the course, you’ll receive one-to-one support from academic staff to help you.

 Entry requirements